williamguilhermesouza/OrderAccumulator/README.md

 > dotnet run --project .\OrderAccumulator\

-Also, I'm sending a dockerfile, so you could create a docker image with:
+Also, I'm sending a dockerfile and a docker-compose file, so you could create a docker image with:

-> docker build -t OrderAccumulator .
+> docker build -t orderaccumulator .

 And run with:

-> docker run -dp 127.0.0.1:5279:5279 OrderAccumulator
+> docker-compose up

+Just remember to uncomment the docker connection string at appsettings.json, and comment the local one.